hadamlenz/responsive-wrapper/readme.md

 @import './responsive-wrapper/src/sass/_responsive-wrapper.scss';
 ```

-you can also import the dist css file into scss
+you can also import the dist css file into you scss if you are good with the defaults
 `@import '../js/responsive-wrapper/dist/responsive-wrapper.css';`

-this adds the responsive breaks points on the root like
+this adds the responsive breaks points as css variables on the root which is really all that's needed for the library to detect where the breakpoints are set.
+I'm hoping this can somehow work with the WordPress block editor when breakpoints are added to theme.json

 ```
 root {